-The Code consists of a total of 161 clauses covering Customer and Investor Relations, Governance, Risk Management, Reporting Standards, and Management Information Systems (MIS).
+The Code consists of a total of 161 clauses covering Customer and Investor relations, Governance, Risk management, Common reporting standards and Management Information Systems (MIS).
 Out of these, 33 are priority clauses.
-There are three types of clauses: main clauses, sub-clauses and overhead clauses (Table 1).
+There are three types of clauses: main clauses, sub-clauses and overhead clauses (Table 2).